MadChess adjusts its playing strength by configuring a set of four engine parameters. As playing strength (Elo rating) is decreased…

 class for details.

 At weaker playing strengths, low search speed prevents MadChess from “seeing” too many moves ahead, causing it to overlook tactical sequences.
-At full strength, MadChess searches more than two million NPS.
-At 1000 Elo, MadChess searches three thousand NPS.
+At full strength, MadChess searches more than three million NPS.
+At 1000 Elo, MadChess searches seventeen hundred NPS.
 See the table below for details.

 Severity Of Move Errors